Finding a Top Financial Advisor Firm in Pittsburgh, Pennsylvania

 Fragasso Financial Advisors Investing Process

 The first step in a client's relationship with Fragasso Financial Advisors, Inc. is creating an Investment Policy Statement and Guidelines, which outlines a client's financial objectives and lays out the portfolio management strategy.
-Once this is completed, the firm's portfolio management department, mentioned above, selects investments that align with a client's risk and return profile.
+Once this is completed, the firm's portfolio management department selects investments that align with a client's risk and return profile.

 Hunter Associates Background

 Hunter Associates has been in business since 1992.
 The independent wealth management firm is principally owned by Hunter Associates Holdings LLC.
-Hunter Associates says its founder, David Hunter, created the firm "with a strong emphasis on identifying and achieving [its] clients' financial goals through a combination of brokerage and investment services."
+Hunter Associates says its founder, David Hunter, created the firm "with a strong emphasis on identifying and achieving our clients' financial goals through a combination of brokerage and investment services."